cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/tableau.md

 <img src="https://teamdocs.covid19.ca.gov/content/images/octothorpes-vaccines.png">

-We often see layout problems recurring, these may be difficult to reproduce so the Tableau team doesn't prioritize fixing them.
+We often see layout problems recurring, these may be difficult to reproduce so are harder to fix.
 In general wrestling with responsiveness is always a hassle when deploying new Tableau charts.

 <img src="https://teamdocs.covid19.ca.gov/content/images/tableau-too-wide.png">